untitledmind/montecarlo/README.md

 # montecarlo
-A class-based Monte Carlo simulator for options
+A class-based Monte Carlo simulator for stock options